Skip to content

 Three Fishes

-There is a deep historiography around winter festivals in northwestern Europe, with traditions that blend pagan, Christian, and Victorian influences being written (and rewritten) about.
-Photography became a means to explore these traditions in relation to my own experience of the season, capturing moments that felt significant in a process of reflection.
-The whole process became an engagement with my home, my family, and the village where I live.
+There is a deep historiography around winter festivals in northwestern Europe, with texts investigating traditions that blend pagan, Christian, and Victorian influences.
+Three Fishes is a means to explore tradition in relation to personal experiences of the season, capturing moments that feel significant in a process of reflection.
+The whole process here is an engagement with tradition, home, family, and land.
 Whalley (in the county of Lancashire, UK) has a deep history connecting it to significant upheaval across religion, industry and technology over hundreds of years.
-The village’s crest, three fishes, represents the three rivers that meet there.
+The village’s crest, three fishes, represents the three rivers – the Calder, Hodder, and Ribble – that meet there.

 Three Fishes can be purchased as a self-published 18-page zine from Unitom :